fred-cook/grid-filler/README.md

 # grid-filler
 A program to fit theme words from a small dictionary into a crossword grid, while maintaining the ability to complete the rest of the grid from a full dictionary

+## Installation

+Clone the repository and make sure you poetry installed using `pip install poetry`

+Change directory into the repo and run `poetry shell` to spawn a new virtual environment.

+Run `poetry install` and add the flags `--only main` if you don't need dev dependencies.

 ## Glossary